 A New Generation of Mainframes

 Today’s mainframes are much sleeker, more powerful and more relevant than ever before.
 Much of today’s online transaction environments rely on mainframe computers.
-The IBM z is the current generation of the world’s most powerful transaction processing system, capable of running more than 12 billion encrypted transactions per day, with a footprint as small as a standard rack.
+The IBM z is the current generation of the world’s most powerful transaction processing system, capable of running more than 19 billion fully encrypted transactions per day, with a footprint as small as a standard rack.
 It addresses online security by enabling the ability to encrypt data at light speed.
 Currently, only about 4% of online transactions are encrypted.
 This is a game changer in terms of cyber security.
 Even if hackers can access data, the encryption makes it unusable.
 The new platform can also identify potential tampering and quickly encrypt the programming interfaces that tie apps and services together.
 Storing sensitive data-at-rest on an IBM z provides encryption protection against potential exposure, as long as its encryption key is secured.
 This level of encryption is an attractive option for a company as part of their loss prevention plan.

 The total cost of ownership (TCO) of the new generation of mainframe has improved from previous generations.
 Businesses will also see their software costs go down as they invest in newer mainframe technology.
 When analyzing cost savings, many businesses fail to anticipate the additional cost for IT staff to maintain a server farm which is often more expensive than the cost of mainframe hardware and software maintenance.
 In some cases the additional cost of manpower eliminates savings, making the mainframe a more attractive option.
 Mainframes still require an extensive infrastructure to house and maintain them, and increasingly, businesses are turning to managed services providers to house their mainframe in a purpose-built Data Centre, further reducing their operating costs.